CMU-CREATE-Lab/smell-pittsburgh-prediction/README.md

 ```sh
 conda env remove -n smell-pittsburgh-prediction
 ```
 Get data, preprocess data, extract features, train the classifier, perform cross validation, analyze data, and interpret the model.
 This will create a directory (py/prediction/data_main/) to store all downloaded and processed data.
+Notice that if you change the is_regr parameter in the "main.py" file, you will need to run "python main.py feature" again to create a new set of features.
 ```sh
 cd smell-pittsburgh-prediction/py/prediction/
 python main.py pipeline